 Both of these are addressed in detail with the step-by-step energy self-sufficiency phase-in for 20-400+ people plan shared on the Highest Good Energy open source hub: https://www.onecommunityglobal.org/highest-good-energy/#phase-in

-While this system is designed to be largely automatic and self-sustaining, there will be one or more designated maintenance and service personnel for the community.
-This person will be in charge of system operations, and trained to be familiar and very comfortable with the all aspects of the system.
-In addition, a great deal of system automation is possible with the Sunny Islands components.
-As battery state of charge drops to critical levels, the Island can initiate start-up of backup generators, and/or shut down selected loads (the hot tub for instance).
+While this system is designed as largely automatic and self-sustaining, there will be one or more designated maintenance and service personnel for the community.
+This person will be in charge of system operations and trained to troubleshoot all aspects of the system.
+Additionally, a great deal of system automation is possible with the Sunny Islands components.
+As battery charge drops to critical levels, the Island can initiate start-up of backup generators, and/or shut down selected loads (the hot tub for instance).

-Routine maintenance includes cleaning PV arrays, snugging up battery cables, and monitoring the Multi-Cluster for any warnings or problems.
+Routine maintenance includes cleaning PV arrays, securing battery cables, and monitoring the Multi-Cluster for any warnings or problems.
 For this reason, someone dependable and knowledgeable will be “in charge” of the system at all times.
-When our maintenance plan is complete and tested, we’ll add here the maintenance schedule, video tutorials for all maintenance processes, and anything else we think might be helpful.
+When our maintenance plan is completed and tested, we’ll add here the maintenance schedule, video tutorials for all maintenance processes, and anything else we believe to be helpful.

 VIDEO COMING OF: COMPLETE SOLAR MAINTENANCE – THIS TUTORIAL WILL SHARE OUR COMPLETE MAINTENANCE AND UPKEEP PROCESS FOR THE ONE COMMUNITY SOLAR SYSTEM